The Ratification Process

 - Must be at least 18 years old.

-- Must have been with their animal for at least 6 months.
+- Must have bonded with their animal for at least 6 months prior to the initial Prescreen evaluation.

 - Must have a clear Intervention Record check to visit facilities with minors.